Parable of the Renegades

 At that moment, Lucas clutched a handful of his chest.
 He felt his heart ache but in a good way.
 It was like Cupid had shot him.
 Monday was never this good.

 His moment of bliss came to a sudden end when he was struck on the forehead with a small projectile.
-Someone picked up one of the many pebbles that were lying on the pavement and hurled it at him.
+Someone had picked up one of the many pebbles that were lying on the pavement and hurled it at him.

-He flinched and placed a hand on his forehead to rub the part that got struck.
+Flinching, Lucas placed a hand on his forehead to rub the part that got struck.
 "Oww...
 Hey, who threw that!?"

 Next thing he knew, Lucas found himself surrounded by the same crowd that was previously circulating Viola.
 Unlike Viola, however, the crowd wasn't gathered around him out of admiration.
-Right now, they had turned into an angry mob.
+They had turned into an angry mob.
 Compared to Viola, Lucas had more space for himself as the crowd was not as huddled together as earlier, leaving plenty of gaps that allowed other students to see what was going on.